 Climb your ladder and slot the opened pillowcase over one fan blade (as if you’re wearing the case onto the blade) with the dampened side in contact with the top of the fan blade.

 Slide the pillowcase off to wipe clean.
 The debris should fall into the pillowcase neatly.
 Repeat until sparkling!

 Say what?
 Sure, living in the tropics is paradise.
-But a side effect of paradise are the dead bugs that have an uncanny ability to collect in light fixtures.
+But a side effect of paradise is the dead bugs that have an uncanny ability to collect in light fixtures.
 Not ideal, given that dirty bulbs shed 30% less light.

 You’ll need: A stepladder, dishwashing liquid, sponge, and microfibre cloth.